 How Should I Look After My Kneecaps?

 Maintaining a healthy lifestyle of nutritional food intake and moderate exercise is important for overall health.
 Exercise also helps to strengthen your muscles and eating food with good calcium, iron and minerals will help your bones, Doctors always recommend their patients to first care and treat the knee with medicines or physiotherapy before finally suggesting surgery to ease their discomfort.
+More information about maintenance can be found here.

 This also depends on the severity of the case.
 Surgery could be the first prescription after diagnosis too.
 It is always wise to seek medical attention once pain is felt, as pain is the body’s way of letting you know that something isn’t going right.
 Seeking medical attention early could also mean the difference between prevention and cure.